 Odisha Liveable Habitat Mission

-The Norman Foster Foundation is collaborating with Tata Trusts on the regeneration of informal settlements from within.
+The Norman Foster Foundation collaborated with Tata Trusts on the regeneration of informal settlements from within.

 This project was born in 2010 when Norman Foster gave his inaugural lecture as Humanitas Visiting Professor of Architecture at Oxford University, which drew attention to the plight of fourteen percent of humanity—more than a billion people—who live in informal settlements or slums, without access to clean water, modern sanitation or power for heating, lighting or cooking.
 Unless this issue is addressed by 2050, one in three of the world’s population will live in these conditions.

 In this talk, Foster challenged the conventional approach of bulldozing as unrealistic.
 Instead, he suggested that the social structures within these communities should be respected and, through a process of upgrading the slum, be transformed from within.
 New technologies in energy and waste management would be central to this process.